Heyymant/Portfolio-Optimization-/README.md

 The following projects consists of 2 different techniques to optimize the personal(desired) portfolio.

-All the details and requirements of the projects are explained and provided in the fomr of python notebooks
+All the details and requirements of the projects are explained and provided in the form of python notebooks